 The RNA that makes up the SARS-CoV-2 genome consists of about 30,000 nucleotide bases.
 These bases code for 11 genes, which are expressed as 12 proteins.

-The RNA is enclosed and protected by nucleocapsid proteins (3, at left).
+The RNA is enclosed and protected by nucleocapsid proteins (at 3).
 The nucleocapsid proteins fit together to form a protective capsid (more easily seen in the image below from UK Research and Innovation).